meownyaaa/peplus_android13_gsi_j5_2017/README.md

 (to be made)

 If you choose to use another vendor, the lock screen will cause a crash when it loads after rebooting and you will be unable to use the phone until you format data.

+# HALF ASSED TUTORIAL IM LAZY TODAY

+Boot into TWRP, push the vendor creator to /sdcard, flash the vendor creator.

+Reboot back into TWRP, push the resizer of choice, flash and follow the instructions it gives you (Change filesystem in advanced wipe if unable to wipe normally, and use format data instead of advanced wipe)

+Push the kernel and vendor to /sdcard, flash both zips.

+Push the gsi to /sdcard, press "Install image" and select it, select System to be flashed to.
+If it doesn't appear, reboot into recovery again.

 # Downloads